Characters of the Marvel Cinematic Universe: M–Z: Adrian Toomes / Vulture

 Adrian Toomes (portrayed by Michael Keaton), also known as the Vulture, is the former owner of Bestman Salvage.
 In 2012, he chooses to become a criminal after the creation of the Department of Damage Control, a joint venture between the federal government and Tony Stark following the Battle of New York, which results in Toomes's company being run out of business.
 With his associates, Phineas Mason, Herman Schultz, Jackson Brice, and Randy Vale, he begins an illegal arms-dealing business that reverse-engineers and weaponizes Chitauri technology that they have scavenged and salvaged, and sells it on the black market.
 He is also the father of Liz.
 Toomes's flight suit is equipped with turbine-powered wings, claw-like wingtips, and boot-mounted talons.

 In 2016, he comes into conflict with Spider-Man and, after deducing his secret identity as Peter Parker, Toomes threatens him with retaliation unless he stops interfering.
 However, Parker thwarts Toomes's attempt to hijack a plane carrying Avengers weaponry and saves his life when his suit malfunctions before Happy Hogan and the FBI find and arrest Toomes.
 As a result, his family moves away.
 Later, an imprisoned Toomes is approached by Mac Gargan, who wants to confirm whether he knows Spider-Man's identity, which Toomes falsely denies.
+In 2024, instead of Toomes' memory of Peter Parker being erased, he is transported to another universe and released without criminal charges.
+He builds a new Vulture suit and approaches Michael Morbius in an effort to form a team.

-As of 2025, the character has appeared in one project: the film Spider-Man: Homecoming.
+As of 2026, the character has appeared in one project: the film Spider-Man: Homecoming.
 Keaton reprises his role in the Sony's Spider-Man Universe (SSU) film Morbius (2022) (mid-credits cameo).

 Topaz

 Topaz (portrayed by Rachel House) is the Grandmaster's personal bodyguard and head of the Sakaaran Guards who had assisted him in overlooking the prisoners involved with the Contest of Champions.
 When a riot had broken out involving several former prisoners, as well as Thor and Valkyrie, Topaz led her soldiers in fighting back, only to eventually lose her life while chasing Bruce Banner.

-As of 2025, the character has appeared in one project: the film Thor: Ragnarok.
+As of 2026, the character has appeared in one project: the film Thor: Ragnarok.
 An alternate universe variant of Topaz appeared in one project: the Disney+ animated series What If...?.